yurkagon/math-operations-parser/README.md

 - a simple demonstration of recursive parenthesis handling
 - an example of manual arithmetic expression parsing
 - a small experiment for electric circuit resistance calculations

-## Possible Improvements

-If I ever return to this project, it could be improved by:

-- extracting shared parsing logic into separate classes
-- introducing a proper token model instead of working only with strings
-- adding tests
-- turning the project into a Maven or Gradle application
-- adding support for unary minus, better validation, and clearer error messages

-## Note

-This README describes the repository as it exists now: an old university learning experiment, not a finished or actively maintained product.

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.